-If there is no copyright impediment, your reactivation will be processed immediately and you will receive the message "A new item has been created (item id: number) for this item."
+- If there is no copyright impediment, your reactivation will be processed immediately and you will see the item appear in your dashboard on your main page with a status of Complete.
 No further action is needed and the document will become available to students immediately or at the time you nominated.

-Please note: You will not see the readings you have just reactivated, if you have made them available for a date in the future.
+You won't see readings you have just reactivated if you have made them available for a date in the future.

-Please note: Readings you have just reactivated for Semester 1 will not be available until the 27th February.
-Readings you have just reactivated for future dates will also not be available until the start date you have chosen.
+Readings you may have reactivated for Semester 1 will not be available until the 27th February.
+Readings you have reactivated for future dates will also not be available until the start date you have chosen.

 A list of resources currently available for a unit on CMD can be found by searching on:

 - the Course Materials Database (CMD) link under Learning Resources on QUT Blackboard unit pages